 It’s also important that the website does not lose functionality on mobile handsets; with internet usage via smartphone eclipsing desktop traffic.
 Have you ever tried ordering food from UberEats on a desktop?
 It’s not possible, and your customers are accustomed to this.
 Despite the huge opportunity with mobile customers, we’re concerned by how much of web design is still dominated by desktop-centric thinking.

 Here are some guides to mobile optimisation based for some of the most popular website platforms for restaurants:

 If you’re using a different platform, check the help guides for mobile optimisation, as this is incredibly important for maintaining good user experience.

 Love it or hate it, social media presence is a must for being found online.
 If someone wants to know about your business, it’s likely they will search for you through a search engine or social media.
-And with more free time on our hands and our mobile handset always nearby, many are spending more time than ever on social media.
+Therefore, it would be best to use a username generator to develop creative usernames that draw people’s attention and represent your brand.
+And with more free time on our hands and our mobile handsets always nearby, many are spending more time than ever on social media.

 The two popular platforms for finding food are Facebook and Instagram.
 Ensure you set up a business page on Facebook (different to a personal profile page) and an Instagram page.
 Check out these articles which break down the process:

 - How to set up a Facebook business page in 7 steps

 - How to set up Instagram for your business

 - What is the best timing to post on Instagram?

 - Bonus: check out Restaurant Instagram Marketing 101: The 5 Posts You Should Be Sharing for tips on what to post.